EvoHull/Tapirs/docs/Running-Tapirs/extending.md

 1, Most problems are because you have a typo

 2, If you have multiple lines of input or output each line except the last must finish in a comma.
-Look at the line that begins "file1"

 3, Take note of the tabbed indentation structure as this can cause problems when incorrect.